vulp3cula/hackers-grimoire/linux-basics.md

 # Linux basics
-Here's a list of commands and techniques I always forget.
+A list of commands and techniques that are useful for getting around the file system and enumerating.
+I'm writing them down because they're easy to forget or mix up.

 ## Finding things